gravity-ui/expresskit/docs/VALIDATOR.md

   - Typically results in a 400 Bad Request.
   - Contains `details` with the Zod error.
 - **`ResponseValidationError`**:
-  - Thrown by `res.serialize(statusCode, data)` if response data doesn't match the schema for the given `statusCode`.
+  - Thrown by `res.sendValidated(statusCode, data)` if response data doesn't match the schema for the given `statusCode`.
   - Typically results in a 500 Internal Server Error.
   - Contains `details` with the Zod error.